 Choosing your niche

-Match what you offer to what your area needs.
+When starting a cleaning business, match what you offer to what your area needs.
 Lots of rentals?
 Focus on move-out cleaning.
 Business district?
 Go commercial.
-Start with basic equipment that costs $300-$600, get good at it, then expand.

-Step 2: Create a business plan and budget
+Step 2: Create a business plan for your cleaning business

-You don't need a fancy 50-page document.
+You don't need a fancy 50-page document to start a cleaning business.
 But you do need to know your numbers before you book your first client.

 Planning your cleaning business budget